 In order to track down and eliminate "hostile negative elements", the MfS sought to penetrate all areas of life of the GDR population.

-The Ministry of State Security (MfS) was organized on military lines, and its structure was strictly centralized.
+The Ministry for State Security (MfS) was organized on military lines, and its structure was strictly centralized.
 From 1957 to 1989 it was headed by Erich Mielke, who had a decisive influence on its development.

 The MfS covered the GDR with a dense network of offices, and kept a close watch on certain important companies and universities, where it opened its own "on-site" offices.
 Furthermore, it used thousands of secret apartments where MfS officers could meet unofficial collaborators for conspiratorial talks.
 The State Security steadily expanded its fields of activity over the years, and its staff grew in parallel.
 By 1989 the State Security had about 91,000 full-time employees.